Satoshi-Mori/IntuneDocs/intune/configuration/wi-fi-settings-windows.md

       > [!IMPORTANT]
       > The PSK is the same for all devices you target the profile to.
 If the key is compromised, it can be used by any device to connect to the Wi-Fi network.
 Keep your PSKs secure to avoid unauthorized access.

 - **Company Proxy settings**: Choose to use the proxy settings within your organization.
-Your options:
+Your options: This proxy configuration is only supported in Windows 10 Mobile
   - **None**: No proxy settings are configured.
   - **Manually configure**: Enter the **Proxy server IPaddress** and its **Port number**.
   - **Automatically configure**: Enter the URL pointing to a proxy autoconfiguration (PAC) script.
 For example, enter `http://proxy.contoso.com/proxy.pac`.